sangeetds/sangeetds.github.io/_posts/2021-05-12-restful-apis-with-kotlin-and-ktor.md

 6. This would start up the server.

-Let's run the application and see whether everything's working fine or not.
+Run the application and see whether everything's working fine or not.
 Open your browser and go to the address `localhost:8080` (given you passed 8080 as the port value).
 You might see `Hello World!` on your browser screen.
 The browser serves as an effective way to make GET requests but has no mean to make any other type of requests.
-Therefore, we will use `cURL` for making further requests.
+Therefore, we will be using `cURL` for making further requests.
 You can even use Intellij IDEA's in-built HTTP client or Postman to make requests.
 The curl command for making a get request to our current endpoint will be: `curl localhost:8080`

 There are a few changes that we can do our server.
 Let's replace the routing endpoints with routing functions that would match the requests.
 We will replace our original route with a `get` function that now only needs to take the URL and the code to handle the request.